 Agfa Karat 2.8 v.1

 There is some discussion on the internet when the Karat 2.8 was first produced, before or after WWII, due to the unusual lens serial# which fall outside the normal Schneider Xenar range (more details follow below) and the associated uncertainty when these were made.
 As the Karat 2.8 is shown in 1941 advertisements together with other pre-war Karats it was clearly in production by then.
-Shutter serial# comparable to Kodak Retinas from 1939 suggest the Karat 2.8 may even have started production before onset of WWII.
+Shutter serial# comparable to Kodak Retinas from 1939 suggest the Karat 2.8 production probably started before onset of WWII.
 The Karat 12, however, was introduced well after WWII.

 The Karat 2.8 was a big change from the earlier Karats.
 It had a larger and more angular body, was considerably heavier, and had a large metal top housing which a split-mirror rangefinder.
 A depth of field indicator was located where on most cameras the rewind knob would be (the Karat did not have one as rewinding was not necessary due to its cassette system) and a film indicator could be found on top of the camera.
 An accessory shoe was lacking, which is the main distinctive feature of the first version of the Agfa Karat 2.8 compared to the second version.